Abandon a gift in a Will to keep the pension?

 Centrelink benefits are worthless compared to my children divorcing and going bankrupt

 Q: Professor Davies, I do not like your article.
-Sure, I give all my assets to my children to get Centrelink, But, what if my greedy children divorce and go bankrupt?
+Sure, I give all my assets to my children to get Centrelink, but what if my greedy children divorce and go bankrupt?
 Everything I gave them is then lost.
 This is all to get some miserable government pension and the pathetic Concession card.

-A: Well I happen to agree with you.
+A: Well, I happen to agree with you.

 That is worth a lot more to me than the short-term gain of a pension.